How does this medication work? What will it do for me?

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
-If you make a dosing error (e.g., forget to change your patch), check the instructions that came with the medication.
+If you make a dosing error (e.g., forget to change your patch), or if your patch becomes loose or falls off, check the instructions that came with the medication.
 If you are not sure what to do, contact your doctor and use a backup method of birth control.

 Store this medication at room temperature.
-Each patch should be stored inside its protective pouch inside the original box.
+Each patch should be stored in its protective pouch inside the original box.
 Keep this medication out of the reach of children.